GyroSuperintelligence/BabyLM/README.md

 - **Runtime data** (`memories/`) - Persistent state with learned knowledge and meta-assets
 - **Auxiliary applications** (`toys/`) - Testing and development tools

-Knowledge is managed via canonical OrbitStore instances, with public and private overlays maintaining agent-specific and shared knowledge indexed by canonical context keys.
+Knowledge is managed via canonical PhenotypeStore instances, with public and private overlays maintaining agent-specific and shared knowledge indexed by canonical context keys.

 ---